Breadcrumbs

 Transaction

-1exit behavior + transition + fork + multiple(transition + entry behavior)entry actionrollback of all forked transitions, if one failsstate before fork
+exit behavior + transition + fork + multiple(transition + entry behavior)

-entry actionrollback of entry behavior and transition from join to next stategeneral join state
+rollback of entry behavior and transition from join to next state

 State Machine with Choice